Quick overview

 The rules of the game are precisely defined in the field of the civil service.
 They are primarily decided by the Civil Service Act or the Law on the Service of Members of the Security Forces.
 Knowing which of these laws applies to you is key – each sets out specific conditions for each type of employment, whether you are in the civil service as a civil servant or in the uniformed services as a member of the prison service, for example.

-When can you pack your drawer or grounds for dismissal
+When to pack your drawer or reasons for termination

 Termination of service is governed by strict rules.
-The main grounds for dismissal include:
+The main grounds for termination include:

 - Personal reasons – You may want to move to another job or are looking for a career change.
-If you are giving notice (requesting dismissal) yourself, the law does not prevent you from doing so, but you must comply with all the formalities and notice periods.
+If you are giving notice yourself (requesting dismissal), the law does not prevent you from doing so, but you must comply with all the formalities and notice periods.

 - Organisational changes – Sometimes there are reorganisations or job cuts.
 Such changes can lead to termination without the employee’s fault.
-In such cases, you are entitled to severance pay, which is based on length of service.
+In some cases, you may be entitled to special benefits such as severance pay, separation pay or retirement allowance upon termination of employment.
+However, it always depends on which service law governs your relationship, the reason for the termination and the length of service.

-- Serious insubordination – Conduct contrary to the Service’s policies may result in termination.
-Typically, this is when an employee seriously violates the Staff Regulations or his/her behaviour and actions pose a threat to the security of the sector.
+- Serious insubordination – Conduct contrary to the service rules may result in termination of service.
+Typically, this is when an employee seriously violates service regulations and/or poses a threat to the security of the sector by his or her conduct and actions.

 If you believe that the termination was unjustified or unfair, you may be able to defend yourself against it in court.
 An action for unfair dismissal is a common procedure that protects employees from being terminated without cause.
 If the court rules in your favour, the dismissal can be quashed and you can be reinstated or receive financial compensation.

 If you have decided to resign on your own, it is important to know the exact procedure.
-Members of the security forces submit a request for dismissal and the relevant service official issues a dismissal decision based on this.
+Members of the security forces submit a request for dismissal and the relevant service official issues a decision on the basis of this.

 The notice of dismissal must be given in writing and delivered to the department responsible for administration and personnel management.
 Normally, a registered letter will suffice, but in some cases a personal appearance or verification of signature may be required.

-How long is the notice period in the civil service?
+How long is the notice period in a service relationship?

-The period of notice varies, usually lasting several months to give the employee time to prepare for the change.
-The law sets out how long the notice period is for each case – usually around two to three months.
+The notice period in the service varies, usually lasting several months to give the employee time to prepare for the change.
+The law sets out how long the notice period applies in each case – usually around two to three months.
 The notice period can sometimes be shortened by agreement between the employee and the employer if both parties agree to the change.

 Wondering when an agreement can be made?
-Generally, if the employer has no reason to keep the employee, they will often allow the employee to leave early.
+Generally, if an employer has no reason to keep an employee, they will often allow the employee to leave early.
 However, such cases are individual and depend on the specific conditions of each position and the employer’s current needs.

 Alternatives to termination: reassignment or part-time